Worcester Bravehearts

-The Worcester Bravehearts are a summer collegiate baseball team based in Worcester, Massachusetts, USA, that plays in the Futures Collegiate Baseball League (FCBL) of New England starting in 2014.
+The Worcester Bravehearts are a summer collegiate baseball team based in Worcester, Massachusetts, US, that plays in the Futures Collegiate Baseball League (FCBL) of New England starting in 2014.
 The team's home games are played at Hanover Insurance Park at Fitton Field in Worcester.

-The Bravehearts brought baseball back to Worcester for the first time since the Worcester Tornadoes franchise was disbanded in 2012.
+The Bravehearts brought baseball back to Worcester after the Worcester Tornadoes franchise was disbanded in 2012.

 Team history

 The team was announced as a partnership with the College of the Holy Cross on September 30, 2013.
 The new team's name and logo were announced on December 2, 2013, selecting the name "Bravehearts".
 The "hearts" in the name refer to the heart on Worcester's city seal and nickname as the "Heart of the Commonwealth".

 2014 season

-The team began its inaugural season on June 4, 2014, with a 3-1 win in Torrington, Connecticut against the Torrington Titans.
+The team began its inaugural season on June 4, 2014, with a 3–1 win in Torrington, Connecticut, against the Torrington Titans.

-On August 14, 2014, the Bravehearts defeated the Martha's Vineyard Sharks 1-0 at Hanover Insurance Park at Fitton Field to clinch the FCBL Championship.
+On August 14, 2014, the Bravehearts defeated the Martha's Vineyard Sharks 1–0 at Hanover Insurance Park at Fitton Field to clinch the FCBL Championship.